Sidebar Menu

 Canberra's Leading Aboriginal-Led Cultural Immersion Programs

-The Ngunnawal and Ngambri people are the Traditional Custodians of the Canberra region and surrounding Country.
-For thousands of years, they have cared for the land, waterways, and hills across what is now the Australian Capital Territory and nearby parts of New South Wales including Queanbeyan.
+The Ngunnawal (Ngunawal) and Ngambri people are the Traditional Custodians of the Canberra region and surrounding Country.
+For over 20,000 years, they have cared for the land, waterways, and hills across what is now the Australian Capital Territory and nearby parts of New South Wales including Queanbeyan.

 Aboriginal Art Classes Corporate Team Building